Testosterone undecanoate: History

+Ciba Pharmaceutical Products first filed for a patent for an injectable combination drug (Triolandren) containing testosterone undecylenate (a precursor to the modern undecanoate ester) in Switzerland in 1954 and the US in 1955.
 In the late 1970s, testosterone undecanoate was introduced for oral use in Europe, although intramuscular testosterone undecanoate had already been in use in China for several years.

-Intramuscular testosterone undecanoate was not introduced in Europe and the United States until much later, in the early to mid 2000s and 2014, respectively.
-Testosterone undecanoate was approved in the United States only in 2014 after three previous rejections due to safety concerns.
+In November 2003, Nebido, an injectable testosterone undecanoate formulation made by Schering AG, received its initial European approval in Finland.
+This was followed by the completion of the European mutual recognition procedure in July 2004.
+It was released in a phased commercial launch starting in Finland and Germany in late 2004, with expansion into other European markets continuing through 2005.

+The US Food and Drug Administration (FDA) has approved several formulations of testosterone undecanoate for the treatment of hypogonadism in men.
+The first of these, an injectable form marketed as Aveed, received approval in March 2014.
+It experienced three previous rejections in 2008, 2009, and 2013 due to safety concerns regarding anaphylaxis and pulmonary oil microembolism (POME).
+The fourth attempt at approval was successful when the manufacturer agreed to implement a Risk Evaluation and Mitigation Strategy (REMS) to manage these potential respiratory and allergic reactions.

+Subsequent approvals have focused on oral delivery methods.
+In March 2019, the FDA approved Jatenzo, the first oral form of testosterone undecanoate.
+This was followed by the approval of Tlando in March 2022.
+In July 2022, the FDA approved Kyzatrex, another oral capsule formulation of the drug, to Marius Pharmaceuticals.

 Society and culture

 Generic names

 Testosterone undecanoate is the generic name of the drug and its USAN and BAN.
 It is also referred to as testosterone undecylate.

 Brand names

 Testosterone undecanoate is or has been marketed under a variety of brand names, including Andriol, Androxon, Aveed, Cernos Depot, Jatenzo, Kyzatrex, Nebido, Nebido-R, Panteston, Reandron 1000, Restandol, Sustanon 250, Undecanoate 250, and Undestor.

 Availability

 Oral testosterone undecanoate is available in Europe, Mexico, Asia, and the United States.

 Intramuscular testosterone undecanoate has been approved worldwide, including the European Union, Russia, and the United States.
 Intramuscular testosterone undecanoate is marketed as Nebido in Europe and as Aveed in the United States while oral testosterone undecanoate is marketed as Andriol.